Jasonnor/Professional-Codes-Reader/README.md

 # Novel Pretender [![Build Status](https://travis-ci.org/Jasonnor/NovelPretender.svg?branch=master)](https://travis-ci.org/Jasonnor/NovelPretender)

-Novel Pretender can insert random C# or PHP code to a text file (which may be novel or article) paragraphs, and output to html, making it look like a professional or work site.
+Novel Pretender can insert random C#, PHP or JavaScript code to paragraphs of a text file (which may be novel or article), and output to HTML, making it looks like a professional or work site.

 ## Before